 Swim caps are an essential piece of swimming kit for many swimmers.
 Personally, I cannot get in the water to do length training without my swim cap.
+(I use the Speedo moulded swim cap which you can find on Amazon here)

 As a general rule, swim caps are not designed to keep water out of the ear.
 Therefore, most swimmers wear caps in a position that partially covers the ears.
 Whether a swim cap fully or partially covers the ears depends on the preference of the swimmer.